cyberSTARS-ae/AfricaTekMenuTeam2/README.md

 - 🍰 Dessert

 Each team:
-- Creates their own folder
+- Creates their own menu
-- Writes their recipes regarding the shared Template
+- Writes their recipes regarding the shared Template (Use IA tools to create a menu.html file respecting the Templae)
-- Uses Git and GitHub to push changes, open pull requests, and collaborate just like in a software project
+- Uses GitHub to push changes, open pull requests, and collaborate

 ## 🌍 Peer Learning through Food